euroargodev/argopy/docs/data_manipulation.rst

 TEOS-10 variables
 ~~~~~~~~~~~~~~~~~

 You can compute additional ocean variables from `TEOS-10 <http://teos-10.org/>`_.
-The default list of variables is: 'SA', 'CT', 'SIG0', 'N2', 'PV', 'PTEMP' ('SOUND_SPEED' is optional). `Simply raise an issue to add a new one <https://github.com/euroargodev/argopy/issues/new/choose>`_.
+The default list of variables is: 'SA', 'CT', 'SIG0', 'N2', 'PV', 'PTEMP' ('SOUND_SPEED', 'CNDC' are optional). `Simply raise an issue to add a new one <https://github.com/euroargodev/argopy/issues/new/choose>`_.

 This can be done using the :meth:`argopy.xarray.ArgoAccessor.teos10` method and indicating the list of variables you want to compute: